-Fifty-four credit hours (18 courses), including the two required seminars below, are required for the degree.
-Students are expected to make satisfactory progress toward the degree in a timely manner and maintain a minimum GPA of B- (2.67).
+Ninety credit hours in graduate level courses are required for the PhD.
+Thirty-six credit hours must be taken in 500 and 600 level seminars and include the required seminars below.
+Students are expected to make satisfactory progress toward the degree in a timely manner and maintain a minimum GPA of B (3.0).
 Students typically take three courses each semester.

 The Department recognizes and embraces the fact that the study of religion is an interdisciplinary project that requires forms of knowledge and methodologies from different intellectual traditions.
 We thus encourage each student to take coursework outside the Department.
 However, no more than one-fourth of all credits counted towards the Ph.D. in Religion will be accepted from other departments.
-This does not preclude a student, of course, from exceeding this credit requirement.
+This does not preclude a student, from exceeding the overall total credit requirements for the PhD.